Skip to Main Content

 References:

 (1).
-Cumpston M, Chandler J. Chapter II: Planning a Cochrane Review.
-In: Higgins JPT, Thomas J, Chandler J, Cumpston M, Li T, Page MJ, Welch VA (editors).
-Cochrane Handbook for Systematic Reviews of Interventions version 6.0 (updated August 2019).
-Cochrane, 2019
+Cumpston M, Flemyng E. Chapter II: Planning a Cochrane Review.
+Cochrane Protocols In: Higgins JPT, Thomas J, Chandler J, Cumpston M, Li T, Page MJ, Welch VA (editors).
+Cochrane Handbook for Systematic Reviews of Interventions version 6.5.
+Cochrane, 2024

 University Library of Southern Denmark